otisTek/miloPlot/README.txt

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Disclaimer
+My python skills are primitive at best, but this code does what I need it to do.
+It you find it useful great.
+I'm open to suggestions to make it better.